utsavlamichhane/QIIME-IN-R-dada2-/INSTRUCTION.md

 - truncLen=c(248,239): Here, forward reads are cut at 248 bp, reverse reads at 239 bp.
   Any base beyond that position is discarded.
 - maxN=1: Whenever a sequencer can’t confidently call a base (A, C, G or T) at a given position, it writes an “N” there.
 That “N” is literally an ambiguous base—meaning “I don’t know what this is.”
+- maxEE = c(2,2): “Keep only reads that are likely to have two or fewer mistakes.”
+This tends to be much more effective (and less arbitrary) than trimming strictly by quality‐score thresholds alone.
 - truncQ=20, thats the Q score we all know.
 - compress=TRUE, means it will zip the file.
 - multithread=TRUE, parallel processing we all know.